MattGardiner97/7DayBooking/Documentation/App-Http-Controllers-UsersController.md

 GET endpoint for performing a keyword search.

-Searches through all counsellors in the database and returns those whose biographies contain a match for the search term.
+Searches through all counsellors in the database and returns those whose biographies or names contain at least a partial match for the search term.
 Returns a view containing all counsellors that match the search.

 * Visibility: **public**